dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-> Note: Component parameters values should only ever be set by the runtime, so they should *not* be public.
-This allows the runtime to keep track of when components need to be rendered.
+> Note: Component parameter values need to have a setter and be declared `public` because they get set by the framework.
+However, they should *only* be set by the framework as part of the rendering process.
+Don't write code that overwrites these parameter values from outside the component, because then your component's state will be out of sync with its render output.

 Add the following basic markup for the `ConfigurePizzaDialog`: